Uinelj/precis/introduction.md

 - Do full-text search of your notes.
 - Syntax highlighting for code.
 - Minimal responsive styling using [ReMarkdown.css].
+- No dependencies other than basic *nix commands.
 - Free public hosting using [Github Pages].

 See [setup](./setup) for setup instructions.